Abandoned infant found alive after massive search near Hooper Road

 BATON ROUGE - An abandoned baby was found alive after a sprawling hours-long search involving dogs, drones and a helicopter Wednesday morning.

-The search unfolded around 9:30 a.m. off Hooper Road, just east of Plank Road.
+The search unfolded off Hooper Road, just east of Plank Road, after first responders learned the boy had been left out there sometime Tuesday evening.

 Sources told WBRZ a woman had the 8-month-old when she was last seen at an apartment building.
 She did not have the baby when she arrived at a nearby fire station.